 From the point of view of the scheduler, then, the life history of a process is an alternation of running periods and blocked ones.
 Each running period is terminated by a request to the scheduler that the process should be blocked; this request may be made by the process itself or by some other process.
-Each blocked period is terminated by a wake up signal whose characteristics are described above.
-Since the process can do nothing to help itself while it is blocked, it must make arrangements to be awakened before blocking itself.
+Each blocked period is terminated by a wakeup signal whose characteristics we have just described.
+Since the process can do nothing to help itself while it is blocked, it must make arrangements to be woken before blocking itself.
 Let us consider what the nature of these arrangements might be.

 The simplest situation is one in which the process has requested some service to be performed and wishes to wait until it is completed.
 Typical services have to do with input-output: a process might block itself until an input buffer is filled.
 In this case the process performing the service is expected to provide the wakeup signal.
 This idea is so simple as to require only one further comment.
-A reciprocal situation is that of the input-output process: it expects to be awakened by a demand for service and blocks itself when it has done its job.
-The situation is sketched in Figure 1.
-Readers familiar with the concept of coroutines will find this picture familiar.
+A reciprocal situation is that of the inputoutput process: it expects to be woken by a demand for service and blocks itself when it has done its job.
+The situation can be sketched as in figure 1.
+Readers familiar with the concept of co-routines will find this picture familiar.